alejolagosm/alejolagosm/README.md

 Currently I'm working at FluidAttacks, a cyber security company, as security developer, contributing to the development of an automated tool to search deterministic vulnerabilities in the source code.

-I have experience working with Javascript and Python, using frameworks such as React and Flask.
+I have experience working with Javascript and Python, using frameworks such as React.

 I am passionate about front end development and design, and all things regarding data.